abraunegg/onedrive/docs/business-shared-items.md

-# How to configure OneDrive Business Shared Folder Sync
+# How to sync OneDrive Business Shared Items
 ## Application Version
 Before reading this document, please ensure you are running application version [![Version](https://img.shields.io/github/v/release/abraunegg/onedrive)](https://github.com/abraunegg/onedrive/releases) or greater.
 Use `onedrive --version` to determine what application version you are using and upgrade your client if required.